 I have set up this website (apart from the ego trip and my desire to sell some books) for three reasons

 1. I want to express my view that even in this secular age the human person is an exceptionally noble creature because he/she is capable of a transcendental relationship with the source of being.

 2. I want to persuade as many people as I can that, generally speaking, western liberals have been led into many errors by the western liberal myth, a myth that is exceptionally misleading in so far as its central tenet is that it is not a myth but science.
 Its two founding scriptures are The Origin Of Species and The Wealth Of Nations.
 Both of these books enshrine great truths of nature which have, in both cases, been radically misunderstood and misinterpreted.
-In the first case it was by Darwin himself, a theme I have tried to develop in my book Darwin’s Error: The Poet who Died.
+In the first case it was by Darwin himself, a theme I have tried to develop in my book Loveliest of Men: Darwin and the Tragedy of The Origin of Species.
 In the second case Adam Smith was traduced by early nineteenth century economists and has continued to be so ever since.
 This great humane prophet of universal imaginative sympathy has been turned into a business adviser, whose primary thesis supposedly was that if you act selfishly for your own profit everybody else will automatically become richer too.
 This was not what Adam Smith taught, indeed it was its exact opposite.
-I hope to develop these ideas in my forthcoming book The Upside Downing of Adam Smith.
+I hope to develop these ideas in a book I haven’t yet got round to writing The Upside Downing of Adam Smith.